Influences#

 Similar to redun, Lamin tries to achieve idempotency but for different use cases & using largely differing designs.

-Like redun & git, LaminDB is a distributed system in which any LaminDB instance can exchange & share data with any other LaminDB instance.
-(Currently, this feature is built into the design, but not yet fully implemented.)
+Like redun & git, LaminDB is a distributed system in which any LaminDB instance can exchange & share data with any other LaminDB instance: see Transfer data.

-LaminDB hasn’t knowingly been influenced by other workflow managers.
+LaminDB hasn’t consciously been influenced by other workflow managers.

 Biological entities#